 The Canon HS SYSTEM is created when a 16-Megapixel CMOS sensor and Canon’s DIGIG 4+ Image Processor are combined in the SX600 HS camera.
 This enables the camera to perform very well in low-light conditions.

 Although Canon classifies this model as one of its “high-end, sophisticated digital cameras,” it is not.
 Instead, it has more in common with the budget-friendly Elph series that the camera manufacturer produces.
 You may have overlooked the SX600 HS because it was described as “advanced,” but you might consider giving it another chance.

 The Nikon Coolpix S9600 (or the S9700) has a higher photo quality, while the Samsung WB350F is better for people seeking the most significant wireless capabilities.
 In addition, both cameras have a zoom range of 22 times.

 Canon PowerShot SX600 HS Performance

 The performance of this camera is roughly in line with that of others in its class, such as the Samsung WB350F, even though I wouldn’t consider it a rapid camera.
 It takes 1.7 seconds from turning the camera on to taking the first shot, and there is a 1.1-second delay between shots.
 It starts the flash drives, which can take up to around three seconds of waiting time.

 Canon PowerShot SX600 HS Shutter

 On the Canon SX600 HS, there are two choices for continuous shooting.
-You have the option of shooting at full resolution at up to 4 frames per second or at a reduced resolution of 4 frames per second for up to 10.5 frames per second.
-Because the focus and exposure are both established with the first picture, regardless of which method you employ, it is doubtful that all of your photographs will be sharp if the subject of your photograph is moving quickly.
+You can shoot at full resolution at up to 4 frames per second or a reduced resolution of 4 frames per second for up to 10.5 frames per second.
+However, because the focus and exposure are both established with the first picture, regardless of which method you employ, it is doubtful that all of your photographs will be sharp if the subject of your photo is moving quickly.